 The Company has integrated its energy efficiency program function within existing departments of the Company.
 The Company has not created a separate energy efficiency department, but instead has included energy efficiency initiatives in existing departments best prepared to provide such services.
 The integration of energy efficiency within existing business areas is the best and most economical way to deliver a consistent energy efficiency message to customers and to directly assess the impact of energy efficiency efforts on the operations and planning efforts of the utility.
 Customers value utilities providing energy efficiency services.
+10

-&lt;sup>10 "The utility is seen as housing "the experts" and people look to the utilities for direction and advice";
+[&]quot;The utility is seen as housing "the experts" and people look to the utilities for direction and advice;" Slide 65; On-Bill and Off-Bill Financing Options, Results from Focus Group Research